Welcome to Phenix City, Alabama

 Physical Demands: See accompanying page for details

-Key Working Relationship: PW Superintendent, S&D Supervisor, other supervisors and employees.
+Key Working Relationship: Public Works Superintendent, supervisors and other employees of the City.

 How to Apply